Soma Saito ties up his last 1 year and half of music with the spine-chilling ballad, Epilogue.

 If you noticed, especially while listening to this song with headphones, Soma Saito was particularly close to the microphone while recording the verses.
 Adding to the sense of “closeness” you get from his performance is the fact that Saito went for his low register to perform the 1st verse, reverbing in the listeners’ ears which might result, to some, in his performance sounding closer than usual.
 Mixing may have also helped make him sound closer than usual as well.

-Saito makes great use of his vocal range throughout the song, delivering crystalline high notes, clear mid tones, stable low notes, a robust falsetto, even added a gentle vibrato – something that is not common in his performances.
-All of that and his technique contributed for him to deliver a highly emotional performance in which every single line leaves a mark.
+Saito makes excellent use of his vocal range throughout the song, delivering crystalline high notes, clear mid tones, stable low notes, a robust falsetto, and even adding a gentle vibrato – something that is not common in his performances.
+All of that and his technique contributed to delivering a highly emotional performance in which every single line leaves a mark.